MattStockton/MattStockton.github.io/my-background.markdown

           <span class="company">at <a href="https://raconcapital.com/">Racon Capital Partners</a></span>
           <span class="years">2020 to 2021</span>
         </div>
-        <p class="job-description">Worked with the Head of Quantitative Research to build investment algorithms and the infrastructure used to backtest and trade them.</p>
+        <p class="job-description">Sole engineer for a quantitative macro investment strategy, working directly with the investment team.
+Owned the whole stack: terabytes of financial data, model orchestration, and risk tools for portfolio exposure.</p>
       </article>

       <article class="experience-item">